Disease(s): Powdery mildew

 - Do not apply more than three Group 7 sprays per season.
 If consecutive sprays are used, then use the same number of sprays of an alternative group before using another Group 7, including sprays in consecutive seasons.

-- Do not apply consecutive sprays of Group 11 fungicides, including from one season to the next.
+- Do not apply consecutive sprays of Group 11 or U6 fungicides, including from one season to the next.

 - If three or fewer powdery mildew fungicide sprays are applied per crop, use only one spray containing a Group 11 fungicide.
 If four to six sprays are applied per crop, use no more than two sprays containing a Group 11 fungicide.
 If seven or more sprays are applied per crop use a maximum of three sprays containing a Group 11 fungicide.
 Do not apply more than three Group 11 sprays per season.